spturner/deeplearningpre/DLWorkshopPre-Requisits.md

 The below will create what is called a 'virtual environment' in the `~/mxnet` directory.
 You are free to choose whatever directory you wish to run the virtual environment in.

 ```
-$ virtualenv --system-site-packages ~/mxnet
+virtualenv --system-site-packages ~/mxnet
 ```

 Activate the virtualenv environment you just created for the workshop.

 ```
-$ source ~/mxnet/bin/activate
+source ~/mxnet/bin/activate
 ```

-After activating the environment you should see the prompt change to be the virtualenv prompt as shown below.
+After activating the environment, you should see the prompt change to be the virtualenv prompt as shown below.
 The following commands are all to be entered in the virtual environment so please ensure you are working in your virtual environment before continuing.

 ```
 (mxnet)$